rshin808/quickPython/Classes/README.md

 ```

 ##Class Summary
-Classes are very important of Object-Orient Programming.
+Classes are very important in Object-Orient Programming.
 Therefore it is necessary to have a strong understanding of the basic concepts.
 This section will cover an example showing Encapsulation, Inheritance, and Polymorphism.

 Example IEEE UHM Farm:
 ```python